 If you wish to make this drink non-alcoholic, simply replace the liquor with an additional 6 ounces of pineapple juice, and you’ll be good to go!

 If you like this margarita recipe, you’ll love these cocktails!

 Nothing makes me happier than seeing your take on my recipes.
 So if you make this Scarlett O’Hara cocktail, tag me at @bullocksbuzz (Instagram and Facebook) or @alainabullock (on Twitter) and use the #BullocksBuzz so I can see your creation and share it!

 - 4 cups cubed fresh pineapple (around ½ a pineapple)

 - 2 cups fresh mint

 - 4 ounces fresh-squeezed lime juice (around 4 large limes)

 - 4 ounces tequila

-Then pour pineapple juice, tequila and cointreau over the layers.
+- Then pour pineapple juice, lime juice, tequila and Cointreau over the layers.
 If you wish to make this non-alcoholic, replace the liquor with another 6 ounces of pineapple juice.
 Blend until a ‘creamy’ consistency.